Azure/nxtools/README.md

 ## Versioning and changelog

-We use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) version 2.0 for versioning.
 For the versions available, see the [PSGallery](https://powershellgallery.com/packages/nxtools).
-We are using SemVer 2.0.

 It is a good practice to keep `CHANGELOG.md` file in repository that can be updated as part of a pull request.